open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 # The golden source

-The golden source will be a new repo that the project owner will create that contains the Cube Flyer code.
+The golden source will be a new repo that the project maintainer will create that contains the Cube Flyer code.

 We have a 'template repo' you can use to create this.